John-Ling/johnling.me/posts/Arch-Linux-Guide/content.md

 These stages are independent of each other.
 That is, if you just complete the "Installing Arch Linux" section.
 You can wait until tomorrow to complete the Hyprland section.

+## Why not use archinstall?

+If you didn't know already, Arch has gotten much easier to install via the built-in `archinstall` script.
+This script basically guides you through setting up a basic system.
+It pretty much automates everything we're going to do here and will probably be bit quicker.
+If you really wanted to you could just leave this guide, run archinstall and get a good system going.

+Despite this, I'm still an advocate being at least somewhat familiar with the manual install since

+- I believe you'll learna bit more about Linux's commands and concepts by manually executing them to build your system
+- More advanced setups or setups with encryption I have read can be a bit messy with the automated installer
+- One of Arch's selling points is to truly put the user in control on what happens with their system.
+Using a black box of an installer kind of contradicts the point of using Arch
+- Manual install is honestly not that difficult compared to maintenance.
+- You'll probably get more satisfaction with the end result doing things manually

+If you want an Arch based system with an easy install, I'd recommend using EndeavorOS.

 ## Assumptions and Prerequisites (Important Please Read)

 - Make sure to **back up any important data on your current drive** as this **will be wiped when installing Arch**.